Marker Learning

 Enhancing the case table

-Beta feedback revealed psychologists couldn't easily organize or prioritize their growing caseloads.
-We added sorting, filters, and key columns based on direct user feedback.
+Beta users told us they couldn't organize or prioritize growing caseloads.
+We added sorting, filters, and key columns based on what they asked for directly.

 A minimal table with no filters, no status visibility, and no way to prioritize work.